onsi/ginkgo/docs/NEW_INDEX.md

 In this example, the `AfterEach` closure is using `CurrentSpecReport()` to discover whether or not the current spec has failed.
 If it has debug information is fetched from the library server and emitted to the `GinkgoWriter`.

 Given `CurrentSpecReport()` you can imagine generating custom report information with something like a top-level `AfterEach`.
-For example, let's say we want to write report infromation to a local file using a custom format _and_ send updates to a remote server.
+For example, let's say we want to write report information to a local file using a custom format _and_ send updates to a remote server.
 You might try something like:

 ```go
 /*INVALID*/